QuantLet/Styleguide-and-FAQ/README.md

 ## Build software better, together, now (QuantNet 2.0 @ GitHub)
 <img src="pictures/RapidPrototyping.png" width="880" />

+### We highly recommend that you first familiarize yourself with the [Styleguide](Styleguide.md) and the application of [yamldebugger](https://github.com/lborke/yamldebugger).
+They will help you to avoid typical problems and strengthen your sense of achievement.

 __This repository includes:__
 - __Styleguide of Quantlets for first submission__ - [Styleguide](Styleguide.md)